 Happiness Hacks…and by happiness hacks I mean shortcut workarounds to achieve happiness, not those people who are particularly bad at happiness!
 We all know THOSE guys…

-Ok, so now that’s clear, with the kind support of one of our wellness partners here at mwah. – Energx graciously provided the opportunity for mwah. to attend (drum roll please…….)
+Ok, so now that’s clear, with the kind support of one of our awesome wellness partners here at mwah. – Energx graciously provided the opportunity for mwah. to attend (drum roll please…….)
 The 2019 Wellness show – Happiness & it’s causes in beautiful Sydney.
 I’m reliably told it’s the world’s largest conference on Happiness & Wellbeing!
 So, surely I would find the answer here to that which sometimes ails me, and many others.
 Lucky you, because I’m giving you the Reader’s Digest version and saving you a couple of thousand bucks in the process.

 Importantly the conference also featured workplace wellness.

-It’s a super important topic which I’ll address in a later blog, but suffice to say, there was a recent comprehensive study undertaken by mwah and the Curtin University which will dispels plenty of myths on this front and is well worth the read.
+It’s a super important topic which I’ll address in a later blog, but suffice to say, there was a recent comprehensive study undertaken by mwah and the Curtin University on happy workers which dispels plenty of myths on this front and is well worth the read.
 This thorough study using HILDA data should not be confused with a nightly news ‘fluff’ segment comparing Oslo, Barcelona & Melbourne for the best place to live.
 Also check out our Wellbeing in the Workplace Webinar & Our Process for Wellbeing.

 Now back to the Conference and The Hacks.

-The Happiness & It’s Causes conference included a collection of presenters from all around the globe providing expert opinion and suggestions (at one end of the spectrum) on the simplest of applications from spending quality time relaxing in a garden to the more extreme and complex of understanding the role your Telomeres and Mitochondria play and the gazillions of bacteria you (and I) have in our human microbiome (aka the gut) and whether we are the masters of these bugs or merely the hosts for them as the true apex organisms on planet earth.
+The Happiness & It’s Causes conference included a collection of presenters from all around the globe providing expert opinion and suggestions (at one end of the spectrum) from spending quality time relaxing in a garden to the more extreme and complex of understanding the role your Telomeres and Mitochondria play along the gazillions of bacteria you (and I) have in our human microbiome (aka the gut) and whether we are the masters of these bugs or merely the hosts for them as the true apex organisms on planet earth.
 Phew!
 That last one sounds heavy.

 Ok, so here’s the rub and… surprise surprise, the quantum of themes running through the entire conference were: